PowerSense/Powersense.jl/README.md

 The package has the following features implemented and ready to use.

-- NLP solver: This component implements sequential linear programming method for continuous nonlinear optimization.
+- `OPT`: The nonlinear programming optimization component implements sequential linear programming method for continuous nonlinear optimization.
 The package currently implements a line search algorithm.
-- OPF formulations: This component implements 7 different AC optimal power flow (OPF) formulations with different sparsities.
-The formulations can be solved using `Powersense.jl`'s NLP solver or an external solver.
+- `OPF`: The AC optimal power flow (AC-OPF) component implements 7 different AC-OPF formulations.
+These formulations have different sparsities and are a combination of varieties of different approaches of modeling voltages, admittance matrix, and branch flows.
+The formulations can be solved using the `OPT` feature of the `Powersense.jl` or using an external NLP solver.

 ## Installation